 An educator by profession, Mary recognized that sponsorship would be a great opportunity to teach her three young grandsons from Pittsburgh the importance of learning about young children in other parts of the world and the good feeling you get when helping those who are less fortunate than you.
 Mary and her grandsons started sponsoring Isaiah in 2017.
-Isiah, who is now 13-years-old, have corresponded a few times and are still learning about one another.
+Isaiah, who is now 13 years old, has corresponded a few times and is still learning about one another.

 She brought some of the handicrafts to her grandsons to explain more about Isaiah’s life and family.
 The boys are growing up and everyone’s schedules are getting busier.
 But, Mary is hopeful they will have an increased sense of empathy and compassion with Isaiah in their life.